abocn/TelegramBot/README.md

 - **weatherKey**: Weather.com API key, used for the `/weather` command.
 - **longerLogs**: Set to `true` to enable verbose logging whenever possible.

+> [!NOTE]
+> Further, advanced fine-tuning and configuration can be done in TypeScript with the files in the `/config` folder.

 ## Troubleshooting

 ### YouTube Downloading